chaconnewu/awesome-augmented/original_awesomes/awesome-devenv.md

 ## Editors
 *Only awesome tools and addons for your favorite editor*

+### Atom

+* [atom-beautify](https://github.com/Glavin001/atom-beautify) - Beautify HTML (including Handlebars), CSS (including Sass and Less), JavaScript, and much more in Atom.
+* [file-icons](https://github.com/DanBrooker/file-icons) - Adds file specific icons to atom for improved visual grepping.
+* [highlight-selected](https://github.com/richrace/highlight-selected) - Double click on a word to highlight it throughout the open file.
+* [minimap](https://github.com/atom-minimap/minimap) - A graphical map (preview) of the full source code.
+* [minimap-git-diff](https://github.com/atom-minimap/minimap-git-diff) - A minimap binding for the Atom git-diff package.
+* [minimap-highlight-selected](https://github.com/atom-minimap/minimap-highlight-selected) - A minimap binding for the highlight-selected package.
+* [atom-project-manager](https://github.com/danielbrodin/atom-project-manager) - Get easy access to all your projects and manage them with project specific settings and options.
+* [atom-tree-view-git-status](https://github.com/subesokun/atom-tree-view-git-status) - Show the Git repository status in the Atom tree-view.
+* [atom-pigments](https://github.com/abe33/atom-pigments) - An Atom package to display colors in project and files.

 ### Vim

 * [Powerline](https://github.com/Lokaltog/powerline) - improved status bar for your buffers.